andikeme/Frontend-Mentor-Recipe-Page/README.md

 ### Continued development

-I have figured out that i new to learn how to work with vh & vw and not just pixels and percentages. i would also love to develop myself in making html work responsive with less code.
+I have figured out that I need to learn how to work with vh & vw and not just pixels and percentages.
+I would also love to develop myself in making HTML work responsive with less code.

 ### Useful resources

-- [Example resource 1](https://www.w3schools.com/howto/howto_css_bullet_color.asp) -  This website has helped my at ti es when i am stuck and need help figuring out problems.
+- [Example resource 1](https://www.w3schools.com/howto/howto_css_bullet_color.asp) -  This website has helped me at times when I am stuck and need help figuring out problems.

 ## Author
 - Frontend Mentor - [@andikeme](https://www.frontendmentor.io/profile/andikeme)